Benjent/albums-to-buy/README.md

 * Riff Raff - Original Man
 * Rush - Rush
 * Rush - Fly By Night
-* Rush - Caress Of Steel
-* Rush - 2112
-* Rush - A Farewell To Kings
 * Rush - Hemispheres
 * Shaa Khan - The World Will End On Friday
 * Shaa Khan - Anything Wrong?